Existence of curvature flow with forcing in a critical Sobolev space: Proof of main theorem

-In the last line, we used the additional choice that we could have made that we choose a subsequence $\{m_j'\}\subset\{m_j\}$ so the limit of $\int |h(V_s^{(m_j')})|^2\,d\|V_s^{(m_j')}\|$ achieves the $\liminf$ (left-hand side of \eqref{tonegawabookequ3.8}).
+In the last line, we have taken a subsequence $\{m_j'\}\subset\{m_j\}$ so that the limit of $\int |h(V_s^{(m_j')})|^2\,d\|V_s^{(m_j')}\|$ achieves the $\liminf$ (left-hand side of \eqref{tonegawabookequ3.8}).
 The inequality \eqref{hint} shows the absolute continuity of the total variation measure $\|\delta V_s\|$, which shows the existence of $h(V_s)\in L^2(\|V_s\|)$.
-By integrating \eqref{hint} in time, by Fatou's lemma and \eqref{h2} satisfied by $V_s^{(m)}$, we also have \eqref{h2} for $h(V_s)$ as claimed. \end{proof} \begin{proposition} The property of (V3) holds for $V_t$. \end{proposition} \begin{proof} For a.e.~$s$, since $h(V_s)\in L^2(\|V_s\|)$, at each point of ${\rm spt}\,\|V_s\|$, either of the following two cases holds (see \cite{simon1983lectures} for the definition of tangent cone and the basic properties): \begin{itemize} \item[(a)] There is at least one tangent cone consisting of a single line with integer multiplicity. \item[(b)] Any tangent cone is a union of half-lines emanating from the origin (whose union is not a line). \end{itemize} Consider the case (a) first, and without loss of generality, assume that the point in question is the origin $x=0$.
-If the density is equal to one, then, the Allard regularity theorem shows that ${\rm spt}\|V_s\|$ can be represented by a $C^{1,1/2}$ curve with the multiplicity equal to one in a neighborhood of the origin.
+By integrating \eqref{hint} in time, by Fatou's lemma and \eqref{h2} satisfied by $V_s^{(m)}$, we also have \eqref{h2} for $h(V_s)$ as claimed. \end{proof} \begin{proposition} The property of (V3) holds for $V_t$. \end{proposition} \begin{proof} For a.e.~$s$, since $h(V_s)\in L^2(\|V_s\|)$, we have the monotonicity formula (see \cite[17.7]{simon1983lectures},\cite[8.1]{allard1972first}) at each point of ${\rm spt}\,\|V_s\|$ and there exist stationary tangent cones (see \cite{simon1983lectures} for the definition of tangent cone and the basic properties).
+Note that each tangent cone consists of half-lines with possible integer multiplicities.
+Thus either of the following two cases holds: \begin{itemize} \item[(a)] There is at least one tangent cone consisting of a single line with integer multiplicity. \item[(b)] Any tangent cone is a union of half-lines emanating from the origin (whose union is not a single line). \end{itemize} Consider the case (a) first, and without loss of generality, assume that the point in question is the origin $x=0$.
+If the density is equal to one, then the Allard regularity theorem shows that ${\rm spt}\|V_s\|$ can be represented by a $C^{1,1/2}$ curve with the multiplicity equal to one in a neighborhood of the origin.
 Since the curvature is in $L^2$, we immediately deduce that it is a $W^{2,2}$ curve.
 Thus we may assume that the density at $0$ is an integer larger than one in the following.
 Let $V_s^{(m_j')}$ be the subsequence in the proof of Proposition \ref{l2} with uniform $L^2$ bound of $h(V_s^{(m_j')})$.
 Let $\{r_i\}$ be a sequence converging to $0$ and such that the rescaling of $V_s$ by $1/r_i$ converges to a line $L$ with integer multiplicity.
 We claim that for all sufficiently large $i$ and $j$, $B_{r_i}$ does not contain any junction of $V_s^{(m_j')}$.
 Here, a ``junction'' means a location where curves meet with non-zero angles.
 For a contradiction, assume otherwise.
-Then, there must exist subsequences (without changing the indices) that $B_{r_i}$ contains at least one junction of $V_s^{(m_j')}$ and we may also choose a further subsequence so that the Hausdorff distance between $L$ (the limit tangent line) and ${\rm spt}\|V_s^{(m_j')}\|$ in $B_{2r_i}$ is $o(r_i)$ .
+Then, there must exist subsequences (without changing the indices) such that $B_{r_i}$ contains at least one junction of $V_s^{(m_j')}$ and we may also choose a further subsequence so that the Hausdorff distance between $L$ (the limit tangent line) and ${\rm spt}\|V_s^{(m_j')}\|$ in $B_{2r_i}$ is $o(r_i)$ .
 Then consider the change of variables $\tilde x=x/r_i$ and the corresponding varifolds under this change of variable as $\tilde V_s^{(m_j')}$.
 We then have